 Printable forms work great in PDF where people are submitting cheques with the filled-out form.
 However, you might be better creating a web-based form that emails the content directly to the person dealing with the form submissions with a secondary online payment link for PayPal or INTERAC e-Transfer.

 Privacy & Security Concerns

 The fact that PDF documents are routinely catalogued by search engines complicates matters.
 You will want to be careful what is included in any PDF documents posted on-line because email addresses and other private information are included in search databases.

 Because Adobe Reader is so widespread, its vulnerabilities now present a threat to the security of computers of all types and makes.
 I strongly recommend NitroReader because of security issues with Adobe Reader.

 Adobe adapted Acrobat so that it could generate PDF-based Web sites.
 However, a PDF-based Web page are slower and don't have the flexibility that HTML provides.

-You will probably want to ensure that you make it easier for your viewers to use the information you've provided by following a few simple rules:
+If you elect to use PDFs, make it easier for your viewers to use the information you've provided in PDF format:

-- Keep a PDF as small as possible.
+- Keep a PDF file as small as possible.

 Avoid Flash Introductions